denzelrenner/LIFE4136-Group1-Rotation2/README.md

 bash ~/raxml_install.sh
 ```

-To install `GATK`, `samtools`, and `conda` follow the guidance on their respective github pages as those tools were installed by a bioinformatics technician and code to install them was not generated from scratch in our analysis.
+To install [GATK](https://github.com/broadinstitute/gatk), [samtools](https://github.com/samtools/samtools/blob/develop/README.md), and [Conda](https://github.com/conda/conda) follow the guidance on their respective github pages as those tools were installed by a bioinformatics technician and code to install them was not generated from scratch in our analysis.

 ### On your local machine: